valdeirpsr/FirebaseMessaging-PHP/README.md

 $messaging->setPriority(FirebaseMessaging::PRIORITY_HIGH);
 ```

-### Defina um atraso para dispositivos ociosos.
+### Set a delay for idle devices.
-When this parameter is set to true, the message must not be sent to the device is active.
+When this parameter is set to true, the message must not be sent to the device is inactive.

 Default: false
 ```php